wazuh/wazuh-documentation/source/upgrade-guide/elasticsearch-kibana-filebeat/upgrading-elastic-stack.rst

     .. include:: ../../_templates/installations/basic/elastic/common/enable_filebeat.rst

 #.
 Upload the new Wazuh template to Elasticsearch.
-This step can be omited in Wazuh single-node installations:
+This step can be omitted in Wazuh single-node installations:

   .. code-block:: console